maximaximal/piga/docs/pages/page4_inputs.md

 Each console can have different inputs, depending on the used hardware.
 To make development easier, a standard set of inputs is defined as:

-Input Name | Description | piga::GameControl
+Input Name | Description | GameControl
 --------- | ---------- | -------------
 Joystick Up | Analog arcade joystick; values: true & false | UP Joystick Down | Analog arcade joystick; values: true & false | DOWN